I selected music as my major when I submitted my application. Is that all I need to do to be considered for entry into the Department of Music?

 Applications are reviewed as they become fully complete.
 For music applicants this includes completing the audition.
 Applicants who apply by the application deadline and complete an audition will be notified of their admission status by April 1st.
 Please check your online application to confirm that we have received all required application materials including your transcripts and SAT scores.

-I’ve just received notification that I was not accepted into the Department of Music.
-Does this mean I’m automatically accepted into the university as an undecided major?
+I was not accepted into the Department of Music.
+Does this mean I’m automatically accepted into the university as an undeclared major?

 No. If you were not accepted into the music department, but would like for your application to be considered for another major within VCU, you must contact the Office of Undergraduate Admissions to change your intended major.